SophieLAPIDOC/WOOF/README.md

 # WOOF
 Example of REST AP documentation for the WOFF!
-API service - a service connectong dogs, parks and people.
+API service - a service connecting dogs, parks and people.